Exchange Magazine

 Winter 2025 Exchange Magazine - Telling Your Story with Effective Branding

-In this issue of Exchange, experts share what makes a good brand and why community engagement is a critical part of the process.
+In this issue, experts share what makes a good brand and why community engagement is a critical part of the process.
 We also have tips on how local governments can create a simple brand identity with no budget and best practices for Indigenous engagement around art and collaborating on a new brand.
+In the case studies, we learn about the importance of honouring history in the City of Revelstoke, representing local culture from the Municipality of Bowen Island, and creative community consultation using graffiti with the District of Sechelt.
+The City of Coquitlam shows how brand guidelines can support organizational commitments by focusing on how to make communications more accessible.
+I’m inspired by all the compelling examples of thoughtful, smart and beautiful branding by local governments across British Columbia.